foam rollers & recovery tools: shortlist

 How we think about “best”

-“Best” here means: sensible features, decent reviews across many buyers, and a realistic fit for most homes — not hype, not extreme claims.
+“Shortlist” here means: sensible features, consistent buyer reviews, and a realistic fit for most people.

 Always check sizing/specs and current pricing before you buy.
 If a product makes strong health claims without evidence, treat that as marketing.